 - 4-5 Instructional modifications

 - Number of games per day – One game per day at end of the instruction period

 - Game time limit – 15-minute halves, 30-minute game

 - No Run Zones – No Run Zones may be waived

 - Penalty Calls – Officials may blow a play dead on the penalty instead of allowing play to proceed.
-Most penalty yardage enforcement may be waived if agreed to by both coaches and official at beginning of the game.
-No exceptions for safety, sportsmanship, parent and coach conduct issues.
-All penalties enforced for those occurrences.
+Most penalty yardage enforcement may be waived if agreed to by both coaches and officials at the beginning of the game.
+Penalties for safety, sportsmanship, parent and coach conduct issues cannot be waived.
+All penalties are enforced for those occurrences.